Mardeg/svgklondike/README.md

 ☑Accessibility: widen card numbers for better readability, especially on mobile

-☐Add: timer
+☑Add: timer

+☑Accessibility: visual completion indicator for deaf users

 ☐Add: autoplay to completion when Deck is empty and all cards are face-up

 ☐Add: hint feature

-☐Accessibility: visual completion celebration for deaf users

 ☐Add: a dropdown (at the top left?) selection for reverse/face design options